Many of the top movers and shakers of the uranium industry will be be apart of the U2017 Global Uranium Symposium as featured speakers and presenters.

 Executive Vice President – Uranium Energy Corporation

-As the Executive Vice President of Texas-based, Uranium Energy Corporation, Mr. Melbye is responsible for the uranium marketing and sales function and a key contributor towards the achievement of the company’s strategic growth, investor relations, and objectives.
-He was appointed Advisor to the Chairman of JSC National Atomic Company, Kazatomprom, focusing on the Marketing and Sales activities of the world’s largest uranium mining company and a growing integrated supplier of fuel cycle services.
+As the Executive Vice President of Texas-based, Uranium Energy Corporation, Mr. Melbye is responsible for the uranium marketing and sales function and a key contributor towards the achievement of the company’s strategic growth, and investor relations objectives.
+Additionally, he serves as Advisor to the Chairman of JSC National Atomic Company, Kazatomprom, focusing on the Marketing and Sales activities of the world’s largest uranium mining company and a growing integrated supplier of fuel cycle services.
+He also manages the commercial aspects of Uranium Participation Corp. (a pure uranium commodity investment vehicle), for Denison Mines.

 Attorney and Partner – Thompson and Pugsley, PLLC